cengiztonbul/easy-2d-fov-unity/README.md

 ## Installation

-1. You can either import the unity package or clone the repository to your project.
+1. You can either import the released Unity package or clone the repository and open it with Unity.
+The project is ready to use, so the following steps are not required, but reading can help you understand and edit it based on your requirements.

 2. It works layer and camera based.
 Therefore, you need to 3 different cameras to render Environment, FOV and hideable entities.
 (There is an example prefab in project) Then, you need to set culling mask layers of your cameras.

 3. System needs FOVCameraSetupManager script.
 It is already attached to existing FOVMainCamera prefab.
 If you set another camera for yourself, you have to attach this script and assign the references in the editor.
 FOV Camera should have black background and FOV should be white.
 (See the example scene and prefabs)

 4. Create a Blit Render Feature in your URP Render Settings
 ![](Resources/add-render-feature.png)

 5. Set the render feature's material to Post Process Material which is also included in the project.
 ![](Resources/render-feature-material.png)

-After completing these steps and setting your object layer correctly, you must achieve the line of sight effect.
+After completing these steps and setting your object layers correctly, you must achieve the line of sight effect.
 You can use example scene for initial setup.

 ## Usage
 ### FOV Post Process Shader